activity_detail_image

 Highlights

-The Hakone Open-Air Museum is Japan's first open-air sculpture museum, featuring approximately 120 outdoor sculptures spread across a vast 70,000-square-meter garden.
-With the verdant mountains and sky as a backdrop, visitors can stroll through works by world-renowned sculptors like Miró, Henry Moore, and Rodin.
-The museum also boasts a Picasso Gallery, showcasing over 300 Picasso pieces, a Net Forest where children can run and play, a symphony sculpture climbing a stained-glass tower, and even a footbath in a forest with flowing hot spring water.
-This museum is the perfect main attraction for a Hakone trip, where you can spend a day immersed in art, nature, hot springs, and relaxation.
+The Hakone Open-Air Museum, Japan's first open-air art museum, features approximately 120 outdoor sculptures on a vast 70,000㎡ garden.
+Stroll through the works of world-renowned sculptors like Miró, Henry Moore, and Rodin against the backdrop of blue mountains and sky.
+It also houses the Picasso Pavilion with over 300 Picasso collections, the Woods of Net where children can play, the Symphony Sculpture that calls for happiness by climbing a stained glass tower, and a forest footbath with hot spring water.
+It's the perfect main course for your Hakone trip, where you can enjoy art, nature, hot springs, and relaxation all day long.

 Program